Bitget Wallet Card

 • Physical cards not yet available (under development)

-• ATM withdrawals not currently supported
+• ATM withdrawals not currently supported in all regions

 Basic Information